Fault Detection and Monitoring using a Data-Driven Information-Based Strategy: Method, Theory, and Application: Study Case --- N-CMAPSS Dataset

 Although the results shown in Sec.~\ref{sec:riv_results} validate our methodology in a realistic benchmark dataset, these results can be improved.
 The RIVs are estimations of the MI between $X_{[k]}$ and $R_{[k]} \equiv Y_{[k]}-\hat{\eta}_{[k]}(X_{[k]})$; i.e., an EMI between a 17-dimensional ($X_{[k]}$) and a unidimensional ($R_{[k]}$) r.v.
-The estimator we are using is tailored for low dimensionalities (see \cite{gonzalez2021indtest}); hence, a straightforward way to enrich our analysis is not to compute $\hat{I}_n(X_{[k]};R_{[k]})$ but to compute $\hat{I}_n(X_{j,[k]};R_{[k]})$ for each $j\in\{1,2,\ldots,17\}$.
+The estimator we are using is tailored for low dimensionalities (see \cite{gonzalez2021indtest}); hence, a straightforward way to enrich our analysis is not to compute $\hat{I}_n(X_{[k]};R_{[k]})$ but to compute $\hat{I}_n(X_{j,[k]};R_{[k]})$ for each ${j\in\{1,2,\ldots,17\}}$.
 This means computing 17 estimations of MI of univariate pairs instead of a single value of EMI involving a high-dimensionality variable.
 In practical terms, instead of obtaining a single value, we are obtaining a rich vector; we name this vector as the \textit{residual information feature} (RIF).

-In Fig.~\ref{fig:rif-evolution}, we show how the RIFs evolve in each test unit for a model with T50 ($k=11$) as its target.
+In Figure~\ref{fig:rif-evolution}, we show how the RIFs evolve in each test unit for a model with T50 ($k=11$) as its target.
 We can see a clear correlation between the RIF coordinates and the degradation.
-In Fig.~\ref{fig:rif-corr}, we show how RIF magnitudes ($||\text{RIF}||$) correlate with fault magnitudes ($||\delta||$) for the different possible models and different units.
-In Fig.~\ref{sfig:rif-corr-matrix}, we show the $||\text{RIF}||$-$||\delta||$ correlation for each unit and each possible targeted variable, and in Fig.~\ref{sfig:rif-corr-bar}, we show the same correlation grouped by train and test units sorted by average.
+In Figure~\ref{fig:rif-corr}, we show how RIF magnitudes ($||\text{RIF}||$) correlate with fault magnitudes ($||\delta||$) for the different possible models and different units.
+In Figure~\ref{sfig:rif-corr-matrix}, we show the $||\text{RIF}||$-$||\delta||$ correlation for each unit and each possible targeted variable, and in Figure~\ref{sfig:rif-corr-bar}, we show the same correlation grouped by train and test units sorted by average.
 We can make the same observations about these results as in Sec.~\ref{sec:riv_results} with two main differences: We are getting better correlations when computing component-wise EMIs, and we obtain a more detailed description of the fault when computing a feature (RIF) instead of a single value (RIV).

 It should be noted that for each particular unit and cycle, we have 18 (one per targeted variable) possible RIFs, i.e., 18 vectors of 17 components; if we concatenate these RIFs, we obtain a 306-dimensional vector describing the fault, i.e., a signature vector.
 To evaluate the signature capability to describe the fault, we train an MLP regressor using the vector of concatenated RIFs as the input and $||\delta||$ as the target; for this objective, we use all data available from training units.
 The MLP used in the signature-$||\delta||$ regression has 4 hidden layers with 128 hidden units per layer.
 The signature coordinates are normalized with a min-max scaler.
 The loss function is the MSE loss.
 The optimizer is ADAM with a learning rate of $10^{-6}$, and values of $\beta_1=0.9$ and $\beta_2=0.999$.
 The training is done with a batch size of 256 samples and early stopping with 1024 tolerance epochs and a maximum of 32~768 epochs using $30\%$ of the data from the training units as validation.